codacy/codacy-coverage-reporter/docs/troubleshooting-common-issues.md

     ![Commits that must have coverage data](images/coverage-pr-commits.png)

-### Commit SHA hash detection {: id="commit-detection"}
+## Commit UUID detection {: id="commit-detection"}

-The Codacy Coverage Reporter automatically detects the commit SHA hash to associate with the coverage data from the following CI/CD platforms:
+The Codacy Coverage Reporter automatically detects the UUID or SHA hash of the current commit to associate with the coverage data when you're using one of the following CI/CD platforms:

 -   Appveyor
 -   AWS CodeBuild